-You are invited to attend the 2007 Annual Meeting of Shareholders of Lincoln Educational Services Corporation to be held on Thursday, April 26, 2007, at the Wilshire Grand Hotel, 350 Pleasant Valley Way, West Orange, New Jersey 07052, at 10:00 a.m. local time.
+You are invited to attend the 2008 Annual Meeting of Shareholders of Lincoln Educational Services Corporation to be held on May 2, 2008, at the Wilshire Grand Hotel, 350 Pleasant Valley Way, West Orange, New Jersey 07052, at 10:00 a.m. local time.

-At this year's meeting you will be asked to elect nine directors and ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2007.
+At this year's meeting you will be asked to elect eight directors and ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our year ending December 31, 2008.
 The accompanying Notice of Meeting and Proxy Statement describe these matters.
 We urge you to read this information carefully.